5 Days in Tanzania For Serengeti National Park Tours

 Game Drives in the Serengeti are among the most popular activities for visitors, and the easiest way to safely spot wildlife in its natural habitat.
 A typical game drive lasts from two to three hours in the morning and afternoon, with morning drives scheduled from 6:30 a.m. to 9 a.m. and afternoon drives scheduled from 3:30 p.m. to 6:30 p.m.
 Some of the more popular locations to visit on a game drive in the Serengeti include:

-- Moru Kopjes – in the middle of the Serengeti is a giant outcropping of rocks that rise up from the earth.
+• Moru Kopjes – in the middle of the Serengeti is a giant outcropping of rocks that rise from the earth.
 These are the Moru Kopjes, and they are scattered across the Serengeti plains.
-The rocks provide shade and water for the animals, as well as a great vantage point for predators.
+The rocks provide shade for the animals, as well as a great vantage point for predators.

-- Retina Hippo Pool – while a hippo looks like a lazy, gentle giant, just remember that looks can be deceiving!
+• Retina Hippo Pool – while a hippo looks like a lazy, gentle giant, just remember that looks can be deceiving!
 These ferocious animals are dangerous.
-However, at the Retina Hippo Pool, you can watch them lazing around in the water and showing off their lazy side as they relax.
+However, at the Retina Hippo Pool, you can watch them relaxing in the water and showing off their lazy side as they relax.

 Day #4: Ngorongora Crater